-I was consulting the Mutt documentation recently when the intriguingly-named crypt_use_gpgme variable caught my eye.
+I was consulting the quick hits slots for real money recently when the intriguingly-named crypt_use_gpgme variable caught my eye.
 I set up GnuPG with Mutt years ago and haven’t touched it since, but I remember it being a surprisingly complex procedure.
 Lots of config lines defining commands like

 gpg --no-verbose --batch --output - --verify %s %f for mutt to fork separate gpg processes for each operation.